harrygooner1886/harrygooner1886/README.md

 Passionate about building scalable, user-focused applications and exploring Full-Stack, DevOps, Game Development, and AI projects.
 Fluent in English and Japanese, with a proven track record of creative problem-solving and cross-cultural teamwork.

-## 🛠️ Languages & Tools I know...but of course I'm still learning new ones
+## 🛠️ Languages & Tools I know...but of course I'm still learning new ones 🙂

-## 🛠️ Languages & Tools

 <p align="left">
   <!-- Ruby & Rails -->